nginxinc/nginx-amplify-doc/amplify-guide.md

 ```
      Type: gauge, float
-     Description: Number of processes in the system run queue averaged over the last 1, 5, and 15 minutes.
+     Description: Number of processes in the system run queue averaged over the last 1, 5, and 15 min.
 ```

  * Memory usage